-Guided by our Power Supply Policy, we are on a pathway to achieve a 100% renewable power supply by 2022, while keeping our rates stable and our service safe and reliable.
+Guided by our Power Supply Policy, Belmont Light will achieve a 100% renewable power supply by the 2022 portfolio year, while keeping our rates stable and our service safe and reliable.
 Our renewable goals align with those set forth for the electricity sector as stated in the Town’s Climate Action Plan (CAP) and the Belmont Roadmap for Strategic Decarbonization.

-On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 65% of supply in 2019.
-Approximately 17% of New England’s power supply came from hydro, wind, solar, biomass, and refuse resources.
-This percentage is set to increase steadily over the coming years as Massachusetts aims to achieve its emissions reduction goals.
-A decreasing amount of power in New England—0.5% in 2019—comes from coal and oil generators.
+On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 80% of supply in 2021.
+Approximately 19% of New England’s power supply came from hydro, wind, solar, biomass, and refuse resources.
+This percentage is set to increase steadily over the coming years as Massachusetts and other states aim to achieve emissions reduction goals.
+A small amount of power in New England—0.7% in 2021—comes from coal and oil generators.
 More information on New England’s electricity resource mix is available from ISO-New England.

-Belmont Light is on a path to achieve a 100% renewable power supply over the next few years in accordance with the Town Meeting-approved Climate Action Roadmap.
-In 2019, the renewable portion of our portfolio totaled 50.6%.
-All of the Renewable Energy Certificates (RECs) associated with our direct contracts for wind from the Saddleback Ridge, Spruce Mountain and Granite projects (8.6%), and for hydro from the Miller and First Light projects (6.7%) were retired to achieve almost a third of this power.
-The remaining portion was reached via the retirement of RECs that Belmont Light purchased and retired through market transactions and its Green Choice Program.
+Belmont Light will achieve a 100% renewable power supply be the end of this year’s portfolio year in accordance with the Town Meeting-approved Climate Action Roadmap.
+In 2021, the renewable portion of our portfolio totaled 83.3%.
+All of the Renewable Energy Certificates (RECs) associated with our direct contracts for wind from the Saddleback Ridge, Spruce Mountain and Granite projects (7.7%), and for hydro from the Miller and First Light projects (13.7%) were retired to achieve our renewables goal for the year.
+The remaining portion was largely reached via the retirement of RECs that Belmont Light purchased and retired through market transactions and its Green Choice Program.
 See below for more info on Green Choice.

-A small quantity of 2019’s supply (1.2%) was provided by Belmont’s local residents and businesses with rooftop solar.
-Belmont Light cannot claim the kilowatt-hours associated with this generation as renewable since we did not own or retire the RECs associated it.
+A small quantity of 2021’s supply (1.1%) was provided by Belmont’s local residents and businesses with rooftop solar.
+Belmont Light can claim the kilowatt-hours associated with a very small portion (0.2%) of this generation as renewable since we did not own or retire the RECs associated with most of it.
 We call this type of generation “Null Renewables” in the pie chart above.
-Another segment of Belmont Light’s 2019 purchased power was supplied by the NYPA hydro project and leveraged as a “load reducer” to define Belmont Light’s renewables compliance load for the year.
+Another segment of Belmont Light’s 2021 purchased power was supplied by the NYPA hydro project and leveraged as a “load reducer” to define Belmont Light’s renewables compliance load for the year.
 See the Power Supply Policy for more information.

-In 2019, Belmont’s Green Choice customers funded the retirement of 618 Class I RECs, which represents 618,000 kWhs of power and made up approximately 1.2% of our portfolio for the year.
-Green Choice contributions also helped Belmont Light exceed our goal of hitting a minimum of 50% renewables, bringing us to 50.6%.
-To accelerate our pursuit of 100% renewables in 2020 and 2021, sign up today!
+In 2021, Belmont’s Green Choice customers funded the retirement of 405 Class I RECs, which represents 405,000 kWhs of power and helped Belmont Light exceed our goal of hitting a minimum of 83% renewables, bringing us to 83.3%.
+To help increase the percentage of Class I RECs that we will retire in 2022, sign up today!